Vince Russo: World Heavyweight Champion, injury, and departure

 In mid-2000, Russo entered into an angle with Ric Flair.
 The angle notably included Russo sending cops to the ring to arrest Flair during the wedding of Stacy Keibler and Flair's son David.
 In August 2000 at New Blood Rising, Russo entered into a feud with Goldberg after confronting Goldberg when the wrestler left a match and "refused to follow the script."
 The next PPV, Fall Brawl, saw Russo interfere in Goldberg's match against Scott Steiner, costing Goldberg the match.
 On the September 18, 2000, episode of Nitro, Russo was in a tag match alongside Sting and Booker T versus Scott Steiner and Jeff Jarrett, with the wrestler getting the pin receiving a shot at Booker T's WCW World Heavyweight Championship.
 Russo won after Booker T dragged an unconscious Russo onto Steiner for the three count.
 The following week, Russo faced Booker T in a steel cage match for the WCW World Heavyweight Championship.
 The match did not appear to have a clear winner as Russo was speared by Goldberg through the side of the cage at the same time Booker T exited the cage.
 Two days later on Thunder, Russo was announced as the winner and new champion.

-However, the reign was short lived as Russo announced he was vacating the title immediately after, as he was not a wrestler.
+Russo's reign was short lived, and Russo announced he was vacating the title immediately after, as he was not a wrestler.
 Russo suffered a severe concussion from the spear spot, and took time off because of post-concussion syndrome.
 Russo's run as head writer and fledgling in-ring career came to a halt after the concussion and other injuries.
 AOL Time Warner bought out Russo's contract shortly after the WCW buyout in May 2001.